berry-lang/berry_doc/docs/source/en/Chapter-3.rst

 3.1 Basics
 ----------

-An expression (Statement) is composed of one to more operands and operators, and a result can be obtained by evaluating the expression.
+An expression is composed of one or more operands and operators, and produces a result when evaluated.
 This result is called the value of the expression.
-The operand can be a literal value, variable, function call or sub-expression, etc. Simple expressions and operators can also be combined into more complex expressions.
-Similar to the four arithmetic operations, the precedence of operators affects the evaluation order of expressions.
-The higher the precedence of the operator, the earlier the expression is evaluated.
+Operands can be literal values, variables, function calls, or sub-expressions.
+Simple expressions and operators can be combined into more complex expressions.
+Like arithmetic operations, operator precedence affects the evaluation order of expressions.
+Operators with higher precedence are evaluated first.

 Operators and expressions
 ~~~~~~~~~~~~~~~~~~~~~~~~~